Why Hive

 Prediction marketsPolymarket event data, trader positions

-Cross-chain walletsUnified indexing across EVM, Bitcoin, Solana
+Cross-chain walletsUnified wallet intelligence across EVM and Solana

 What the Hive MCP Server exposes